-Sientra completed its 10-Year Clinical Study of its Silicone Gel Breast Implants through 10 years.
-Sientra updated the information it publishes about its implants (including this patient brochure) with the results of this Study.
+Sientra will continue its Clinical Study of its Silicone Gel Breast Implants through 10 years.
+Sientra will update the information it publishes about its implants (including this patient brochure) with the results of this Study.
 Contact your surgeon or Sientra (See Section 12 on IMPORTANT CONTACT INFORMATION) for updates.